moricatzo/NginxExample/README.md

 # NginxExample

-An example of how in the js_filter handler function s.send(data, flags) works synchronously, but doesn't work asynchronously.
+An example of how in the js_filter handler function s.send(data, flags) works synchronously, but doesn't work asynchronously in case of publish.

 ## Prerequisites
 (examples given for MacOS)